EXTREME Net Worth Targets By Age, Income And Work Experience

 Here's a chart from the American Association For Long Term Care Insurance on the average stay/need for long-term care patients.

-As you can see, most patients die in under three years once they need care.
+As you can see in the chart below, most patients die in under three years once they need care.
 Therefore, the best hedge to an early death is to not only get life insurance, but to retire by a certain age and not a certain financial figure.
-If you can't get to 50X by 50, then so be it.
+But if you want to afford healthcare in retirement, you need a high net worth.

 Average length of stay for long term care patients